Highlights

 Research: Promoting Discovery & Inquiry

-Systematic Reviews: Almost one-third of our 1,848 research consultations with Duke faculty, staff, and students are regarding systematic reviews or other evidence synthesis work.
-We have provided methodological expertise for more than 120 synthesis projects in the 2021-2022 academic year.
+Systematic Reviews: Over one-third (39%) of our 1,840 research consultations with Duke faculty, staff, and students are regarding systematic reviews or other evidence synthesis work.
+We have provided methodological expertise for more than 171 synthesis projects in the 2022-2023 academic year.

-Research Impact: In the 2021-2022 academic year, our staff worked on 37 research impact projects to demonstrate the research impact of departments and research teams using publication data.
+Research Impact: In the 2022-2023 academic year, our staff worked on 25 research impact projects to demonstrate the research impact of departments and research teams using publication data.
+Our staff collaborate across Duke to showcase the potential for using Scholars@Duke publication data.

-In this photo is a network map of COVID-publications by concept.
+In this photo is a network map of Duke organization affiliations.
 Network maps and other publication reports can show relationships of authors, subjects, and other components of publications.

 VisualDx